ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

 ## Module overview

-Privacy module acts as the foundation of making Ballerina programming language privacy aware.
+The privacy module acts as the foundation in making the Ballerina a privacy-aware programming language privacy aware.
 The module provides required utility functions that allow pseudonymization, depseudonymization and deletion of personally identifiable information (PII).